MTORC1: Activation at the lysosome

-The TSC complex
+TSC complex

 Almost all of the variables required for protein synthesis affect mTORC1 activation by interacting with the TSC1/TSC2 protein complex.
 TSC2 is a GTPase activating protein (GAP).
 Its GAP activity interacts with a G protein called Rheb by hydrolyzing the GTP of the active Rheb-GTP complex, converting it to the inactive Rheb-GDP complex.
 The active Rheb-GTP activates mTORC1 through unelucidated pathways.
 Thus, many of the pathways that influence mTORC1 activation do so through the activation or inactivation of the TSC1/TSC2 heterodimer.
 This control is usually performed through phosphorylation of the complex.
 This phosphorylation can cause the dimer to dissociate and lose its GAP activity, or the phosphorylation can cause the heterodimer to have increased GAP activity, depending on which amino acid residue becomes phosphorylated.
 Thus, the signals that influence mTORC1 activity do so through activation or inactivation of the TSC1/TSC2 complex, upstream of mTORC1.

-The Ragulator-Rag complex
+Ragulator-Rag complex

 mTORC1 interacts at the Ragulator-Rag complex on the surface of the lysosome in response to amino acid levels in the cell.
 Even if a cell has the proper energy for protein synthesis, if it does not have the amino acid building blocks for proteins, no protein synthesis will occur.
 Studies have shown that depriving amino acid levels inhibits mTORC1 signaling to the point where both energy abundance and amino acids are necessary for mTORC1 to function.
 When amino acids are introduced to a deprived cell, the presence of amino acids causes Rag GTPase heterodimers to switch to their active conformation.
 Active Rag heterodimers interact with raptor, localizing mTORC1 to the surface of late endosomes and lysosomes where the Rheb-GTP is located.
 This allows mTORC1 to physically interact with Rheb.
 Thus the amino acid pathway as well as the growth factor/energy pathway converge on endosomes and lysosomes.
 Thus the Ragulator-Rag complex recruits mTORC1 to lysosomes to interact with Rheb.